 Following a consistent bedtime routine is crucial in sleep training.
-Every night you need to do the same things in the same order so your toddler knows it’s bedtime and starts to wind down.
+Every night you need to do the same things in the same order, so your toddler knows it’s bedtime and starts to wind down.
 They need to know that bedtimes are non-negotiable.

 If your toddler asks for more attention at bedtime, you can move the bedtime earlier to give them extra time to wind down.
 You can make the baby part of your toddler’s bedtime routine by reading them a story while you nurse the baby.

-Give them a little extra love and attention before bedtime to make them feel special.
+Give them extra love and attention before bedtime to make them feel special.
 Make sure they’re feeling sleepy before putting them down but don’t let them become overtired because that’ll make it harder for them to fall asleep.

 6. Avoid Creating a New Sleep Crutch